 2015 was our busiest training year ever.
-We delivered 10 IAP2 Foundations programs and 10 customized Delaney + Associates facilitation courses, plus several smaller sessions, too.
+We delivered 10 IAP2 Foundations programs and 10 customized Engage Delaney facilitation courses, plus several smaller sessions, too.
 We meet many people in our training courses – more than 300 this year alone.

 The quality of the learning experience is different for each participant, for many reasons.
 Here’s what we notice about participants who are really engaged in their learning:

 1. They give themselves permission to “be present” and to participate fully.
 It’s often tough to get corporate approvals for training, and once acquired, they don’t let the day-to-day realities of work interfere with the learning at hand.
 This is the hardest thing to do for just about anybody, but planning ahead, messaging internally and being conscious about only checking in over lunch can play an important role in allowing you to be present during the lessons.

 2. They are motivated.
 They participate in the pre-course work, which includes a pre-course learning needs survey, on-line discussion, and background readings.
 We’ve noticed a positive relationship between people who prepare for a course and their level of engagement and satisfaction.
 It’s about getting into the learning mindset, reflecting on their current engagement challenges and opportunities, and actively planning for being away from the office for several days.